chenasraf/dart_script_runner/README.md

     # more verbose config, for extra configuration
     - name: my-script
-      # Optional - will be used in docs when using `dartsc -h`.
+      # Optional - will be used in docs when using `scr -h`.
       description: Run my script
       # Optional - overrides the root-level config
       cwd: .